Your First Visit To A R PERIODONTICS IN LIVINGSTON, NJ

 Our goal at A R Periodontics is to offer the very best periodontal and dental care to our patients.
 We work hard to keep our office up-to-date with the latest periodontal technologies.
 We also support our staff’s continuing education to ensure we are always giving our patients the very best care.
 We want to make sure that you have a smile you can be proud of.

 We are dedicated to your comfort when you visit our office.
 We strive to give you a safe place to talk about your health.
 Our entire staff can help answer any questions you may have, no matter how silly you think they may be.

 If you have any questions about how we can care for your teeth and mouth, please do not hesitate to contact us today at (973) 556-2655.

 Part of keeping you informed and maintaining open communication means helping you understand what you can expect during your first visit with our Livingston dentist.
 Your first appointment consists of an exam and consultation.
 We will review your current situation, explain your diagnosis, and cover your treatment options.

 You will want to bring the following information with you to your appointment:

-- Your referral slip and x-rays from your referring dentist.
+- Your referral slip and x-rays, if applicable

-- A list of medications you are currently taking.
+- A list of any medications you are taking

 We will be as gentle as possible.
 The periodontal exam can be completed with little or no discomfort.